dice-group/Palmetto/README.md

 2. Download the runable jar file from <a href="https://onedrive.live.com/redir?resid=BD08C7017FC781D%21172">here</a>.
 3. Run the tool with
 ```
-palmetto.jar aFolder/wikipedia_bd UCI topics.txt
+java -jar palmetto-0.1.0.jar <aFolder>/wikipedia_bd UCI topics.txt
 ```

-The two last parameters are the coherence type and a file containing your topics.
+The two last parameters are the coherence type and a file containing your topics (see below).

 ### Coherence type